-Status: Common regular spring and fall migrant east, uncommon central, rare west.
+Status: Common regular spring and fall migrant east, uncommon west-central and west.
 Rare regular winter visitor southeast and east-central Platte River Valley.

 Documentation: Specimen: HMM 2015, 2 Jun 1915 Inland, Clay Co.